St. Louis sports travel guide

 Downtown was also home to the NFL — the Rams played at the Edward Jones Dome before pulling up stakes in 2016 and relocating to Los Angeles, and the football Cardinals played at the old Busch Stadium prior to moving to Phoenix in 1988.

 The new soccer stadium for St. Louis City FC will be located across the street from the city’s historic Union Station, near the intersection of Market and 20th streets in the Downtown West neighborhood.
 It will be about three blocks from Enterprise Center.

 If you’re looking for a taste of St. Louis’ sporting history, the old St. Louis Arena stood a few miles west of downtown, near St. Louis Community College at Forest Park.
 Sportsman’s Park, one-time home of the Cardinals and the old Browns (before that franchise moved to Baltimore and became the Orioles), was north of downtown at the corner of Grand Boulevard and Dodier Street.
 That site is now a public athletic field.

 If you’re coming from a few hundred miles away — say, from Chicago or Kansas City — there are several viable rail and bus options, such as Amtrak and Greyhound.
-Better yet, the terminal at which both services stop is in downtown, steps from the Enterprise Center and a short cab ride (or walk, in some cases) from most hotels and points of interest downtown.
+The Gateway Transportation Center, the depot for both services, is located downtown, steps from the Enterprise Center and a short cab ride (or walk, in some cases) from most hotels and points of interest in central St. Louis.

 Yes, it’s the Gateway to the West, and St. Louis’ central location make it accessible by car from many locales in the Midwest.
 Four interstates — I-44, I-55, I-64 and I-70 — run through the heart of the city, making downtown pretty hard to miss.